 It was one of the first times in a long, long, long time – longer than I’ll care to admit here – that I internally replaced the Gospel of I Am to the Gospel of He Is Risen.
 Sadly enough, this voice was comforting in its tone and its messenger, but not so much in its message.

 My thought processes that began at this point would scare most Highly Effective People.
-Rapid-fire rationalizations, debates and cross-examinations filled my mind until the roar of the crowd in there was a little too much to bear, and whatever part of my conscious mind pretends it’s in charge sometimes banged its gavel and roared for order and asked the streams of thought to present themselves, one by one.
+Rapid-fire rationalizations, debates and cross-examinations filled my mind until the roar of the crowd in there was a little too much to bear.
+Whatever part of my conscious mind that sometimes pretends it’s in charge banged its gavel and roared for order, and asked the streams of thought to present themselves, one by one.

 (I’ll pause here for you all to poke out your mind’s eye.)